JJSalsbury/SaloonKeeper/README.md

 ### Installation

-Create a database named "project_kain".
+Create a database named "saloon-keeper".

 The queries in the database.sql file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.